District Leaders

 69th Assembly District, Part B

 Pablo Zevallos is an attorney and Democratic activist with longtime roots on the Upper West Side.
-He is currently tenants’ rights lawyer representing tenants in Manhattan Housing Court.
+He is currently a tenants’ rights lawyer representing tenants in Manhattan Housing Court.
 Previously, he was a legal fellow with New York State Homes and Community Renewal, where he helped craft housing law and policy for New York State.
-Locally, Pablo is a longtime member of West Side Democrats, previously Community Free Democrats, and served as a board member and officer of CFD.
-He has served as the Male Democratic District Leader for the 69 th Assembly District, Part B since 2022.
+Locally, Pablo is a longtime member of WSD (previously Community Free Democrats) and served as a board member and officer of CFD.
+He has served as the Male Democratic District Leader for the 69th Assembly District, Part B since 2022.
 He is also an active member and volunteer with his local parish community as well as with community groups supporting housing rights and homeless neighbors.

-Pablo’s writing has been in the New York Daily News, POLITICO Magazine, City & State, and City Limits.
+Pablo’s writing has been featured in the New York Daily News, POLITICO Magazine, City & State, and City Limits.
 He holds a J.D. from Columbia Law School and a B.A. in Political Science from Davidson College.
-Pablo is a life-long Yankees, Knicks, and Jets fan.
+Pablo is a lifelong Yankees, Knicks, & Jets fan.

 Carmen Romero Lee